de-tu-dresden-inf-lat/evee/README.md

 For questions or feedback, you can contact Stefan Borgwardt ([stefan.borgwardt@tu-dresden.de](mailto:stefan.borgwardt@tu-dresden.de)) or Patrick Koopmann ([p.k.koopmann@vu.nl](mailto:p.k.koopmann@vu.nl)).

 ## About Evee
 Evee was developed at the [Chair of Automata Theory at TU Dresden](https://tu-dresden.de/ing/informatik/thi/lat "https://tu-dresden.de/ing/informatik/thi/lat").

+Version 0.2 introduces explanations for missing DL entailments, and is described in the paper

+C. Alrabbaa, S. Borgwardt, T. Friese, P. Koopmann, M. Kotlov: **Why not?
+Explaining missing entailments with Evee**, in: O. Kutz, C. Lutz, A. Ozaki (Eds.), Proceedings of the 36th International Workshop on Description Logics (DL), volume 3513 of CEUR Workshop Proceedings, CEUR-WS.org, 2023. https://ceur-ws.org/Vol-3515/paper-1.pdf.

-Version 0.1 is described in the paper
+Version 0.1 supports various methods for generating proofs of DL entailments, and is described in the paper

 C. Alrabbaa, S. Borgwardt, T. Friese, P. Koopmann, J. Méndez, A. Popovic: **On the eve of true explainability for OWL ontologies: Description logic proofs with Evee and Evonne**, in: O. Arieli, M. Homola, J. C. Jung, M. Mugnier (Eds.), Proceedings of the 35th International Workshop on Description Logics (DL), volume 3263 of CEUR Workshop Proceedings, CEUR-WS.org, 2022. https://ceur-ws.org/Vol-3263/paper-2.pdf.